 If you’d read our book (available here), you’d have learned a fact that is pretty scary – right up front, within the first few pages.
 That fact is that our attention span is only about 27 seconds long anymore.
 Even less for a lot of us.

 So then, what happens to the person that’s trying to help us?
 I’m gonna put my money on “their eyes will glaze over, and they’ll tune me out.”
 Because they are mean?
 Not at all.
 They are just human, and have this length of attention span.
 We’ve all been trained by the media, movies, music videos, video games, ads on the radio, etc., etc., etc. to do this to retain our own sanity.

 What does that mean?

 These days, we are exposed to over 3,000 advertising and marketing messages each and every day.
 We’ve had to shorten our attention spans so that we can get something important done.
 I dare you to try and count the number of messages you see/hear/touch/smell/taste each day.
 As you’re counting, think of all of the other things you could be doing with your time.

 Why, right here on my desk and without trying very hard, I can see 23 logos or word logos.
 Yep.
 Just counted ’em.
 23.

 Let me ask you…

 …do you know your target market?
-Do you know some target companies in that market?
+Are there some interesting target companies in that market?
 Do you know what title this job reports to?
-Do you know whether your market space is growing or shrinking?
+Is your market space growing or shrinking?
 Do you know whether anyone in that space is hiring right now?
 Do you know whether the companies that you’ve identified are companies that have a culture in which you’d be interested in working?